WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 These webinars cover how to contribute content to the AAPB, mangage and preserve digital files, and the grant collaboration process.
 Learn more about contributing content to the AAPB [here](https://americanarchive.org/help/contribute) and read participant testimonials from members of the Station and Producers Advisory Committee [here](https://americanarchive.org/about-the-american-archive/advisory-committees).

 ### Preserving Your Station Legacy with the AAPB: Getting Started and Planning for Digitization (2018)
+<iframe src="//www.slideshare.net/slideshow/embed_code/key/MT4r3lkiHAJpsb" width="595" height="385" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 This presentation covers how stations can contribute their content to the AAPB, what to look for when beginning to preserve content, and what steps should be taken when planning a digitization project.<br>

-<iframe src="//www.slideshare.net/slideshow/embed_code/key/MT4r3lkiHAJpsb" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 <br>Presenters:<br>
 - Casey Davis Kaufman, GBH Archives Associate Director and AAPB Project Manager<br>